timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/docs/default/System/sc-architecture-system
 ```

-APIs provided by the components can be discovered via the **API documentation plug-in**.
+APIs provided by the components can be  v.
 Navigate back to the system view by clicking on the action, and **click on the only item's name in the APIs section**.
 If you **then switch from the Overview to the Definition tab**, you get a swagger-like experience to discover APIs like in the picture below.
 ```dashboard:open-url
 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/catalog/default/system/sc-architecture-system
 ```